spirit-code/spirit/core/docs/c-api/Geometry.md

 ```

 Set the number and positions of atoms in a basis cell.
-Positions are in units of the bravais vectors.
+Positions are in units of the bravais vectors (scaled by the lattice constant).